The-Marcy-Lab-School-Code-Challenges/cc-00-objects/README.md

     ```

 ### Bonus
-3. Write a function named `sumAllValues` that takes in an object argument returns the sum of all the values of every key in the given argument.
+3. Write a function named `sumAllValues` that takes in an object argument and returns the sum of all the values of every key in the given argument.
     ```javascript
     sumAllValues(AsscoiateInstructorAges) // returns 71
     ```